-What is GPA in India or anywhere else, for that matter?
-GPA stands for the Grade Point Average, indicating your performance in your educational courses.
+Grade Point Average or GPA indicates a student’s performance in their educational courses.
 It is a number that lies between 1 and 4 on the regular GPA scale.
+In some international universities, GPA can also be calculated on a scale of 5.
 It is used to assess whether your grades are high or low.
-The number obtained on a GPA scale is then used as an eligibility criterion by the college or University to shortlist the candidates for any degree course.
+The number obtained on a GPA scale is then used as an eligibility criterion by the college or university to shortlist the candidates for any degree course.

 Why is GPA important?

-Now that you know what is GPA score, it is time that we moved towards discussing the importance of this grading system.
-It is essential to apply to degree courses at universities and colleges abroad while also simplifying the entire procedure greatly for aspiring students.
+Now that you know what GPA is, it is time to move toward discussing its importance.
+GPA is essential to apply to degree courses at universities and colleges abroad and simplifies measuring student performance.
 It helps determine performance levels in academics, which directly influences admission decisions.
-Universities also use the GPA for providing financial support, scholarships, and other support.
-It also helps participate in various activities, clubs, organizations, etc.
+Universities also use the GPA for providing financial support, scholarships, and other academic help to students with a high GPA.
+It also helps them participate in various activities, clubs, organizations, etc.

 How does GPA work?